General College Admissions

 - The College requires that students show proof of immunization against measles, mumps, rubella and varicella to comply with state law.
 Health care facilities where PTA students have clinical education experiences may require a physical and/or proof of additional vaccines (such as Hepatitis B) or tests (such as tuberculosis).
 Costs associated with these tests and medical examinations are the responsibility of the student.

-- The clinical internship schedule is at the discretion of the supervising PT/PTA at the clinical education site and may include evenings and Saturdays.
+- The clinical internship schedule is at the discretion of the supervising PT/PTA at the clinical education site and may include evenings and weekends.

 - In addition to college tuition, lab fees, and textbooks, students must arrange and pay for parking at and transportation to clinical internships and required uniforms/attire.
 Every attempt will be made to place students in an area that is within a reasonable driving distance from Norwalk, or the student’s home, however students may be required to attend clinical internships or learning experiences outside those areas.

 - In order to progress to the second semester of the PTA program (PTA 235 and PTA 253 ), you must complete BIO 212 with a C+ or better.
-Therefore, it is highly recommended that if you have not yet completed BIO 212 Anatomy and Physiology II prior to applying to the program that you register for this course for the summer semester prior to joining the program, or the first semester of the program in the fall.
+Therefore, it is highly recommended that if you have not yet completed BIO 212 Anatomy and Physiology II prior to applying to the program that you attempt to register for this course for the summer semester prior to joining the program, or the first semester of the program in the fall.
+For admission to the program during the fall 2012 through fall 2019 semesters, a grade of C in BIO 211 or BIO 212 will be accepted if the course was taken prior to fall 2013.

 - Once you enroll in the first PTA program semester, you have three years to complete the two-year program.